-Without implementation of the proposed action, lake-side erosion of the adjacent CDFs and their earthen containment dikes and the subsequent spilling of dredged material into Calcasieu Lake would continue.
-Spillage of CDF material into Calcasieu Lake could result in shoaling of the lake bottom, potentially affecting small-vessel navigation near the lake shoreline.
+Without implementation of the proposed action, channel-side erosion of the adjacent CDFs and their earthen retention dikes, and the subsequent spilling of dredged material into the Calcasieu River Ship Channel would continue.
+Spillage of CDF material into the Calcasieu River Ship Channel could result in shoaling of the channel bottom, potentially affecting vessel navigation near the shoreline.
+Additionally, this could result in the need for emergency channel dredging.